Cucumber, Muskmelon, and Watermelon

 Apply lime according to soil test to maintain soil pH at 6.0-6.8.
 Watermelon can tolerate pH as low as 5.5.
 If the fertilizer cannot be banded at planting, add the band fertilizer amount to preplant broadcast application.
 If growing plants on plastic mulch, nitrogen can be applied through trickle or overhead irrigation or sidedressed along the edge of the plastic mulch.
 Nitrogen under the plastic mulch is protected from leaching.
 Foliar feeding rate is 8-10 lb actual N (4-5 lb urea) per acre.
 Wet foliage is conducive to disease development, so avoid foliar feeding after the 5 leaf stage.

 If using transplants, use of a liquid starter fertilizer at planting time is beneficial.
 This is especially true with cool soil conditions because P uptake by plants is slow in colder soils.
-Although the specific analysis of the product is not critical, starter fertilizers usually contain higher amounts of P. Follow the recommend mixing rates on the product.
+Although the specific analysis of the product is not critical, starter fertilizers usually contain higher amounts of P. Follow the recommended mixing rates on the product.

 Plant Nutrient Recommendation According to Soil Test Results for Cucumbers, Muskmelons, and Watermelons

-CUCUMBERS, MUSKMELONS, AND WATERMELON* NITROGEN (N) LB PER ACRE PHOSPHORUS (P) LB P2O5 PER ACRE POTASSIUM (K) LB K2O PER ACRE
+Soil Test Results NITROGEN (N) LB PER ACRE PHOSPHORUS (P) LB P2O5 PER ACRE POTASSIUM (K) LB K2O PER ACRE

-Soil Test Results Very Low Low Optimum Above Optimum Very Low Low Optimum Above Optimum
+Very Low Low Optimum Above Optimum Very Low Low Optimum Above Optimum

 Broadcast and Incorporate(Transplants) 50 110 60 0 0 150 90 0-40 0